allexwentworthok/allexwentworthok/README.md

-Hey there 👋,
+Hi, I'm Ale 👋,

 I´m Frontend developer and

-CEO/Founder of [wentapps.com]
+CEO/Founder of WentApps

 I like to develop apps in React Native and create great web apps with Angular and ReactJS.